Belloche/DraftShare/Journal.md

 5-10-21

 All tests are passing with >80% coverage!
+I added documentation to all files in the Java package, fixed up some methods that were doing a little too much work, and reworked some servlets to get rid of a couple unnecessary jsp's.
+Redeploying soon and that should be it (knock on wood).